beast-dev/doc/pages/beast/programs/peartree.md

 - Drag-and-drop file loading.
 - Can be embedded in reports and dashboards as a single self-contained JavaScript bundle.

+### Using PearTree

+A tutorial is available describing [how to use PearTree to visualize BEAST trees and create publication-quality figures from a BEAST consensus tree](peartree_tutorial).

 ### Embedding PearTree

 PearTree can be embedded in any HTML page using the self-contained JavaScript bundle included with each release, or loaded directly from GitHub Pages: